 A lot of bloggers end up making this rookie blogging mistake.

-Every post you write must resound with your blog’s mission statement.
+Every post you write must resound with your blog’s Business Plan.
 It must fit in with the rest of your posts on your Blog.

 If it doesn’t line up, scratch it and go back to the drawing board.